dheero/OBF.github.io/wiki/BOSC/liveCD.md

 Missing:

 -   Suiteable subset of databases
+-   Fancy graphics for desktop and startup screen
 -   Tutorials

 To get this started we plan to pick (somewhere around) ten packages